MyMineBlock/RainbowPuppy/README.md

 ## Who this is for

-This is for people who want to play their favorite games that don't support mouse and keyboard.
-This is not meant to be abused its use must comply with the game's terms of service!
+This is for people who want to play their favorite controller only games on mouse and keyboard.
+This is not meant to be abused and its use must comply with the game's terms of service!

 ## FAQ